-where T{globe} is the global temperature anomaly and T{anthro} and T{nat} are the contributions of anthropogenic and natural processes.
-The justification for this is that the anthropogenic forcings since 1880 are of the order of 1 W/m2 which is less than 1% of the mean solar forcing of 240 W/m2.
-The next step is to note that anthropogenic effects are tightly correlated with global economic activity, this justifies using the (relatively well measured) industrial epoch CO2 forcing, as a linear surrogate for all the anthropogenic forcings (see [Lovejoy, 2014c]):
+where $T{globe}$ is the global temperature anomaly and $T{anthro}$ and $T{nat}$ are the contributions of anthropogenic (climate) and natural (macroweather) processes.
+The justification for this is that the anthropogenic forcings since 1880 are of the order of 2 W/m2 which is less than 1% of the mean solar forcing of $\approx$ 240 W/m2.
+The next step is to note that anthropogenic effects are tightly correlated with global economic activity, this justifies using the (relatively well measured) industrial epoch CO2 forcing, as a linear surrogate for all the anthropogenic forcings (see Lovejoy (2014b)):

-$$T{anthro}(t) = \lambda{2xCO2,eff} \log_2\left(\rho{CO_2}(t) / \rho{CO_2,pre}\right)$$ (6)
+$$T{anthro}(t) = \lambda{2xCO_2.eff} \log_2 \left( \rho{CO_2}(t) / \rho{CO{2.me}} \right)$$ (6)

-where $\lambda{2xCO2,eff}$ is the "effective" sensitivity of the climate to a CO2 doubling, ρ{CO2} is the global mean CO2 concentration and $\rho{CO2,pre}$ is the pre-industrial value (277 ppm; the logarithmic form goes back to [Arrhenius, 1896]), it is a consequence of the saturation of the CO2 absorption bands.
+where $\lambda{2xCO_2,eff}$ is the "effective" sensitivity of the climate to a $CO_2$ doubling, $\rho{\rm CO_2}$ is the global mean $\rm CO_2$ concentration and $\rho{\rm CO_2,pre}$ is the pre-industrial value (277 ppm; the logarithmic form goes back to Arrhenius (1896)), it is a consequence of the saturation of the CO2 absorption bands.
 Alternatively, we may use the "equivalent CO2" concentration which results from the conversion of all the GHG and aerosols in CO2 radiative equivalents.
-However, CO2 and CO{2eq} are very highly correlated (correlation >0.99) so that the residuals - the estimate of the natural variability is nearly the same in both cases.
+However, CO2 and CO2eq are very highly correlated (correlation >0.99) so that the residuals - the estimate of the natural variability is nearly the same in both cases.
 We could note that economic activity is more related to the emission rate rather than the CO2 concentration (which depends on the cumulative emissions).
 However, since economic growth has been roughly exponential - and the integral of an exponential is again an exponential - the two are roughly proportional which is all that we require.
 More generally, one may assume that the anthropogenic contribution to the temperature is related to the forcing by a non instantaneous but still linear, transfer function.
-Due to the scaling, this is expected to be a power law - at least above some inner scale, but again, we find that the residuals have nearly the same variability, (work in progress).
+Due to the scaling, this is expected to be a power law - at least above some inner scale, but again, we find that the residuals have nearly the same variability, (work in progress, as macroweather).

-Unlike approaches that attempt to separate internal variability from the responses to external natural and anthropogenic forcings, T{nat} includes any temperature variations that are not anthropogenic in origin, i.e. it includes both "internal" variability and (implicitly) the responses to solar and volcanic forcings which are external but still natural.
-Similarly, T{anthro} includes the warming due to the other GHG's as well as the (difficult to estimate) aerosol cooling: $\lambda{2xCO2.eff}$ is thus the "effective climate sensitivity".
-It is the sensitivity to the actual (historical) doubling of CO2, it is thus conceptually distinct from the theoretical/model notions of "equilibrium" and "transient" sensitivity that have been empirically estimated elsewhere (although presumably it is closer to the latter than to the former).
-It is only the effective climate sensitivity that permits one to estimate the natural variability during the industrial epoch (as a residual).
+Unlike approaches that attempt to separate internal variability from the responses to external natural and anthropogenic forcings, $T{nat}$ includes any temperature variations that are not anthropogenic in origin, i.e. it includes both "internal" variability and (implicitly) the responses to solar and volcanic forcings which are external but still natural.
+Similarly, $T{anthro}$ includes the warming due to the other GHG's as well as the (difficult to estimate) aerosol cooling: $\lambda{2xCO_2,eff}$ is thus the "effective climate sensitivity".
+It is the sensitivity to the actual (historical) doubling of CO2 it is thus conceptually distinct from the theoretical/model notions of "equilibrium" and "transient" sensitivity that have been empirically estimated elsewhere (although presumably it is closer to the latter than to the former).
+It is only the effective climate sensitivity that permits one to estimate the natural variability during the industrial epoch (as a residual, as macroweather).